wroberts4/3dwinds/docs/source/usage.rst

 wind_info.sh
 ------------
-wind_info.sh calculates area information, j and i displacement, new and old latitude/longitude, v, u, and velocity of the wind.
+wind_info.sh calculates area information, j and i displacement, new and old latitude/longitude, velocity, and v and u components of the wind.
 This is the primary function of pywinds.

 Required arguments: